SoCrespo/azure_chatgpt_requester/README.md

-# AzureChatGPT Requester
+# Simple Azure ChatGPT Requester

 This is a Python class for making requests to the Azure ChatGPT model.
 It allows you to send a prompt and content to the API and get the response as string.

 Warning: as is, this code is stateless: it does not keep track of the conversation history.
 In other words, each request is independent from the previous ones.
-If you want to keep track of the conversation history, you need to modify the code to keep track of the previous requests and send them along with the new request.

 ## Table of Contents
 - [Prerequisites](#prerequisites)